 What do I need to do before the meeting?

-Teachers should read the TASC requirements relating to the selection of bodies of student work for the quality assurance meeting for their subject.
+Teachers must read the TASC requirements relating to the selection of bodies of student work for the quality assurance meeting for their subject.

-Each school should select the required bodies of work and assess each against the nominated criteria using ratings A+ to t and indicate an award – PA, SA, CA or EA.
+Each school selects the required bodies of work and assess each against the nominated criteria using ratings A+ to t and indicate an award – PA, SA, CA or EA.
 This information should be recorded on the Provider (school) Record Sheet.